Affiliate disclosure: We may earn a commission from qualifying purchases at no extra cost to you.

 - Goal Zero Yeti 500X: 505 Wh

-That’s exactly 2x.
-For CPAP-only use, the Jackery covers two comfortable nights; the Yeti covers one.
-For anyone running a heated humidifier even on the lowest setting, the Jackery is borderline-viable for a single night while the Yeti won’t make it.
+That’s roughly 2x.
+For CPAP-only use, the Jackery covers 2-3 comfortable nights; the Yeti covers one.
+For anyone running a heated humidifier even on the lowest setting, the Jackery is comfortably viable for a single night while the Yeti runs out before morning.

-The weight gap matters more than the capacity gap (sometimes)
+The weight gap matters more than the capacity gap (for travel)

-A 9-lb difference is the line between “I’ll carry this to the campsite” and “I’ll leave this in the car.”
-If your use case is car-camping, RV trips, or moving the unit between rooms during an outage, the Yeti is meaningfully more usable.
+An 11-lb difference is the line between “I’ll carry this to the campsite” and “I’ll leave this in the car.”
+If your use case is car-camping, RV trips, or moving the unit between rooms, the Yeti is meaningfully more portable.

 For static home backup, weight is irrelevant.
-For travel, it’s often the deciding spec.
+For travel and frequent relocation, it’s often the deciding spec.

 Inverter ceiling and humidifier reality